Yandex Cloud

 • Max parallel maintenance workers All interfaces

-Maximum number of parallel PostgreSQL processes initiated by a single utility statement (e.g., CREATE INDEX).
+Maximum number of parallel PostgreSQL processes that can be initiated by a single maintenance statement, e.g., CREATE INDEX.

 • Max parallel workers All interfaces